 I’m not sure if all these points, such as the right to ask for proof of credentials, is the same in the U.S., but it sure should be.

 Not so crazy

-While moving to Mexico may seem like an extreme solution to some people, people do it.
-Ventanas Mexico has had several inquiries from single people moving to Mexico with elderly parents.
+While moving to Mexico may seem like an extreme solution for a caregiver, people do it.
+Ventanas Mexico has had several inquiries from single people mentioning they are moving to Mexico with elderly parents.

-Financial planning articles edge close to admonishment that people not sacrifice their own retirement security for the education of their children or caring for their elderly parents, as if it’s a choice.
+Financial planning articles edge close to admonishing readers not to sacrifice their own retirement security for the education of their children or caring for their elderly parents, as if it’s a choice.

 Unspoken is the question of morality, not to mention love, at the heart of the decision to leave a job or go into retirement savings to take care of someone who took care of us, perhaps making their own financial sacrifices.

-None of these articles mention options like moving to Mexico.
+None of these articles mention options like moving to Mexico and the options I've described here.
 I think they should.

-Related link: Cash-strapped seniors look to Mexico for affordable assisted living by NPR.
+Related links: Cash-strapped seniors look to Mexico for affordable assisted living by NPR.

 Most recent: Think you've tried everything when it comes to facials and "rejuvenation"?
 Here's the scoop on the world's safest injectible.